-Anyone who suspects, witnesses, or has any reason to believe that a child has been or is likely to be neglected and/or harmed or threatened with abuse in any form should contact the Children's Ministry Director, or any elder at RPC.
-This reporting includes questionable behavior (overly flirtatious behavior, shoulder massages or other intimate acts, etc.) and/or possible offenses (volunteers observing actual abuse or possible evidence of abuse, see Appendix A).
+Anyone who suspects, witnesses, or has any reason to believe that a child, youth, or individual with special needs has been or is likely to be neglected and/or harmed or threatened with abuse in any form should contact the appropriate Ministry Director, or any elder at RPC.
+This reporting includes questionable behavior (overly flirtatious behavior, shoulder massages or other intimate acts, etc.) and/or possible offenses (volunteers observing actual abuse or possible evidence of abuse, see Appendix B).